 For example, suppose a parent comments with a concern that a specific teacher is, in their opinion, not properly preparing their child for standardized tests.
 In that case, you should take any conversation around criticism relating to one particular teacher, classroom, and child into private discourse, just as you would if the comment was received via email or phone call.

 Final Words of Advice

-Social media is a visible, impactful, and dynamic communication channel that should be part of the community communication strategy in your district.
+Social media is a visible, impactful, and dynamic communication channel that should be part of your district’s community communication strategy.
 By welcoming dialogue, you—and every brand or entity that uses social media—must accept the possibility of criticisms expressed in a public forum.
 While it can be concerning to feel that your critics have a shared channel to issue complaints and negative comments, it also allows you to strengthen your positive interactions with your stakeholders by proving your responsiveness, openness to feedback, and willingness to answer questions and concerns.
 When proactively monitored and treated carefully, even negative comments can improve the perception of your district leaders among your key followers.